Dogras

 - Celebrations Joyful Traditions

-- Festivals such as Lohri, Baisakhi, and Diwali are celebrated with enthusiasm, often involving music, dance, and feasting.
+- Festivals such as Lohri, Baisakhi, and Diwali are celebrated with enthusiasm, featuring music, dance, and communal feasts.

 - Cultural Calendar And Holidays